Vysp3r/gtk-calculator/README.md

 > **Update 2.0.0**</br>
 > I fully ported the project to use GTK4 and Libadwaita.
 I changed how the UI is displayed by using a .ui file instead
 > of coding each component manually.
 All the buttons should now behave like they should except for the equal button.
 > You can expect to have a basic version of the equal in the 2.1.0 update.
-I updated the README file to have the latest
-> information.
-I changed the versioning of the project to allow me better flexibility concerning my updates which now
+I changed the versioning of the project to allow me
-> means major, minor then patch.
+> better flexibility concerning my updates which now means major, minor then patch.

 > **Update 1.1.0**</br>
 > You can now use the equal button, but it's really limited and will probably break in most cases as of right now.
 I